Sharonevv/Data-Analysis-Portfolio/README.md

 (see [Week1 Day3](https://github.com/Sharonevv/Data-Analysis-Portfolio/blob/main/week1/week1/week1_day3.sql) for details)

 ## - **Week 1-Day 4**
 I learned and practiced using SQL aggregate functions like MAX, AVG, SUM, and COUNT to summarize data.
-I also applied GROUP BY with these functions to analyze roles, buildings, and employee categories more effectively.
+I also applied GROUP BY and HAVING with these functions to analyze roles, buildings, and employee categories more effectively.
  (see [Week1 Day4](https://github.com/Sharonevv/Data-Analysis-Portfolio/blob/main/week1/week1/week1_day4.sql) for details)